-■ Program AE (P)
+Program AE (P)

-To allow the camera to adjust both shutter speed and apererture for optimal exposure, set shutter speed and aperture to A. P will appear in the display.
+To allow the camera to adjust both shutter speed and aperture for optimal exposure, rotate the auto mode selector lever to lacktriangle and set shutter speed and aperture to $\bf A$. $\bf P$ will appear in the display.